syncfusion-content/asp.netmvc-docs/aspnetmvc/Percenttextboxes/Behavior-Settings.md

 ### Configure Height and Width

-4. In the View page add PercentageTextBox helper, and configure the Height and Width property.
+In the View page add PercentageTextBox helper, and configure the Height and Width property.

-{% highlight html %}
+{% highlight js %}

 @Html.EJ().PercentageTextbox("percent").Value("2").Width("100").Height("50")